Skip to Main Content

 The Sourcing Logic Behind the Menu

 In Italian regional cooking, the gap between a kitchen that sources locally and one that builds its entire creative vocabulary around local sourcing is significant.
 Vegetables and herbs foraged from fields near Macerata and from the surrounding mountains appear not as garnish or supporting material but as the primary structural element of the cooking here.
-Chef Michele Biagiola has described his relationship with vegetables in terms that go beyond preference: he calls himself a vegetarian who forgets to introduce animal products into the kitchen.
+Chef Michele Biagiola has described his relationship with vegetables as central to the kitchen.
 That framing matters because it signals something specific about how the sourcing operates.
 Ingredients are gathered because they exist seasonally in these hills, not because they fit a prepared menu.
 The menu adapts to what the land produces.

 This approach places the restaurant inside a broader shift visible across serious Italian regional cooking, where the most coherent kitchens in less-visited provinces are finding their identity by refusing to compete with coastal or city-based restaurants on their own terms.
 Uliassi in Senigallia on the Adriatic coast represents the Marche's most decorated address, with a three-Michelin-star operation that leans on the sea.
 The inland counterpart to that model is quieter, less celebrated internationally, and dependent on a different kind of ingredient logic entirely.
 Signore te ne ringrazi belongs to that inland register.